andrewtdunn/andrewtdunn.github.io/README.md

 re: resizing pizzas. per the example in the class, just resized using percent rather than the too-complex px conversion.

-I didn't do a radical redesignin the interest of time but I am working on my portfolio.
+I didn't do a radical redesign in the interest of time but I am working on my portfolio.

 note on pizza.html.
 The use of the slider on the pizza resizing page is really confusing and bad ux design.
 There's no reason to use a slider when there are only three discrete sizes.